BenaroyaResearch/primary_T_MPRA/README.md

 ### 1. eliminate_SNP.rmd

-Use this to eliminate a SNP which isn't associated with any diseases in the study (I already elimianted this SNP from the jurkat and t-cell files)
+Use this to eliminate a SNP which isn't associated with any diseases in the study (I already elimianted these SNPs from the jurkat and t-cell files)

 ### 2. mpra_tf_annotations.Rmd

 Use this to make some columns for the MPRA big table.
-This code incorporates data two TF binding site programs, motifbreakR and Ananastra.
+This code incorporates data to TF binding site programs, motifbreakR and Ananastra.
 ### 3. tcell_mpra_big_table.Rmd

 Use this to create a big table for the primary t-cell MPRA.
 This code takes the basic MPRA information and contextualize it with linkage disequillirium, epigenetic and transcription factor binding data.
 I incorporated human genome liftover data to have seperate hg19 and 38 tables.
 To create all the plots in the other code files below this you need this table.